 Although you may feel poorly after a night without enough sleep, you are likely performing far worse than you realize.
 However, these effects on attention and concentration are just a few of the many ways that going without sleep can jeopardize your safety, your success and your long-term health.

 How can sleep have such a dramatic effect on the way that you think?
 New research shows that sleep is the time when your brain cleans out the metabolic wastes of the day.
 Over time, losing out on this vital housekeeping can lead to a build-up of these wastes that will leave you unable to function as well.

 If you have chronic insomnia, this lack of daily housekeeping can have even more serious effects.
 Several studies have found a link between long-term lack of sleep and serious forms of dementia such as Alzheimer’s disease.

 Sleeplessness does not just leave you at higher risk of a fender-bender, but also at a higher risk of a heart attack.
 Several studies have found a link between sufficient sleep and good cardiac health.

 When we sleep, our bodies make anti-inflammatory molecules that circulate in the bloodstream.
-These molecules prevent the formation of the plaques in our blood vessels that eventually lead to atherosclerosis, heart disease and even stroke.
+These molecules prevent the build-up of plaque in our blood vessels that eventually lead to atherosclerosis, heart disease and even stroke.
 Because of this fact, getting ample sleep can lead to not just smoother vessels but a longer and healthier life.